JordanViknar/JordanViknar/README.md

 Anyways, I went away from the Roblox scene : no longer my taste for my age, and no longer my taste in general.

 As of right now, my currently active projects (private and public) are :
-- JordBOT Nitro (will be released under MPL 2.0 once enough of it is done)
 - [Noiseclapper](https://github.com/JordanViknar/Noiseclapper)
-- JordBOT Classic (will be archived privately once JordBOT Nitro is released)

 ## How to reach me 📱